App-vNext/Polly/docs/strategies/circuit-breaker.md

 <!-- endSnippet -->

 **Reasoning**:
-- With this approach the two strategies are less coupled
-  - They both use the context and the `sleepDurationKey` components
+- Both strategies are less coupled in this approach since they rely on the context and the `sleepDurationKey` components.
-- The Circuit Breaker shares the `BreakDuration` via the context whenever it breaks
+- The Circuit Breaker shares the `BreakDuration` through the context when it breaks.
-  - When it transitions back to Closed then it "revokes" the sharring
+When it transitions back to Closed, the sharring is revoked.
-- The Retry do not have any circuit breaker specific logic
-  - It dynamically fetches the sleep duration whithout knowing anything about the circuit breaker
+- The Retry strategy fetches the sleep duration dyanmically whithout knowing any specific knowledge about the Circuit Breaker.
-  - Also if `BreakDuration` needs to be adjusted then it can be done in a single place
+- If adjustments are needed for the `BreakDuration`, they can be made in one place.

 ### 2 - Using different duration for breaks